Top Six Reasons Why the Chevrolet LS V8 Engine Family are just so Damn Good

 As you can imagine, the aftermarket for the Chevy LS has exploded since its massive rise.
 From just the basic bolt-ons like an intake/exhaust, all the way up the race-spec cylinder heads and turbo kits.
 The most common modification being a high-performance camshaft, which is really the best bang-for-buck upgrade you can do on the LS engine.
 The aftermarket also makes a lot of swap kits, making it a breeze to swap a Chevy LS engine into basically any automobile you want.

-Believe it or not a 5.7L LS1 will fit into a 1.6L Mazda Miata.
+Believe it or not, a 5.7L LS1 will fit into an NA Mazda Miata and not even increase the weight all that much.
+A Miata 1.8L engine weighs 348 lbs, while LS engines weigh about 460 lbs. fully dressed with accessories and flexplate.
 The LS engine family is known for having smaller proportions than its competitor’s engines, making it much easier to swap into cars with small engine bays.
-The main reason that they’re such a compact engine is because of their “old-school” pushrod design, as well as all of the modern designs they used when designing the engine block.
-The push-rod design that they continue to use is unlike almost all modern engines which have overhead cams.
+The main reason that they’re such a compact V8 engine is because of their “old-school” pushrod design, as well as all of the modern designs they used when designing the engine block.
+The push-rod design that they continue to use is unlike almost all modern engines that have overhead cams.
 You can achieve better performance and economy with an overhead cam but at the cost of a much larger and heavier engine.

 Which LS Should You Swap in Your Car?